10 Celebrities Who Support Native American Rights

 5. Neil Young

-Back in 2012 Neil Young put a Native horseman on the cover of his album Psychedelic Pill, but he has always had a fascination with Native American culture.
-Native themes feature in much of his music, including “Cortez the Killer,” “Pocahontas,” and “Broken Arrow” but let’s not forget his backing band Crazy Horse is named after the Oglala Lakota leader of the Great Sioux Nation, who fought fiercely (and sadly failed) to protect the land promised to his people from being revoked after gold was discovered on it.
+Back in 2012 Neil Young put a Native horseman on the cover of his album Psychedelic Pill.
+But he has always had a fascination with Native American culture.
+Native themes feature in much of his music, including “Cortez the Killer,” “Pocahontas,” and “Broken Arrow”.
+But let’s not forget that his backing band, Crazy Horse, is named after the Oglala Lakota leader of the Great Sioux Nation.
+Crazy Horse fought fiercely (and sadly failed) to protect the land promised to his people from being revoked after gold was discovered on it.

-It was a deja vu situation for Native Indians when former Canadian PM Harper made deals with oil companies that would strip the Athabasca First Nations of their land rights after it was discovered oil could be extracted from the tar sands on the land designated as an Indian reserve; Young was right there to support their struggle.
+It was a deja vu situation for Native Indians when former Canadian PM Harper made deals with oil companies.
+These corporations stripped the Athabasca First Nations of their land rights.
+Why?
+Money, of course.
+It was discovered oil could be extracted from the tar sands on the land designated as an Indian reserve.
+Young was right there to support their struggle, though they didn’t succeed.

 6. David Suzuki

-Suzuki has been supporting Indigenous Values for many years now, saying that we should be turning to their wisdom to help live in harmony with nature and save the planet.
+Suzuki has been supporting Indigenous values for many years now.
+He strongly believes that we should be turning to their wisdom to help live in harmony with nature and save the planet.

 7. Zack de la Rocha